-Founder's Gambling 'Struggles' Spur Crippling Loss at Crypto Casino Backed by Galaxy
+Crypto Casino Founder Apologizes For Gambling Away Investor Funds

 The company founder, Richard Kim, was previously a general partner at Galaxy Interactive, a gaming-focused venture fund under Galaxy.
 He also worked at the Wall Street banks JPMorgan and Goldman Sachs, following a stint at the prestigious law firm Cleary Gottlieb in the late 2000s, according to a bio.
 In an interview with CoinDesk, he said his cascading losses were fueled by a decades-long struggle with gambling.

-Galaxy is one of several investors who have accused Kim of misappropriating at least $3.67 million of company funds belonging to Zero Edge, Kim's new blockchain startup.
+Galaxy is one of several investors who are now the victims after Kim acknowledged misappropriating at least $3.67 million of company funds belonging to Zero Edge, a new blockchain startup led by Kim – until recently.

 Kim pitched Zero Edge as a first-of-its-kind crypto casino, meant to level the playing field and give gamblers transparency.
 The name suggests that the house in the casino has no advantage over its customers.

-In an interview with CoinDesk, Kim said Zero Edge raised more than $7 million in funding from investors, officially closing on a seed round just two months ago.
+In an interview with CoinDesk, Kim said Zero Edge raised more than $7 million in funding from investors, officially closing on a seed round less than a month ago.
 He stepped down from his role at the company after admitting to investors that he lost most of their funds in a series of bad crypto trades.

 Kim told CoinDesk that the losses mounted as the bitcoin (BTC) price tumbled last month.
 The largest cryptocurrency's price has fallen to about $62,000 now from close to $70,000 at the start of June.

 "Mr. Kim left Galaxy in March 2024 to start Zero Edge, a company in which Galaxy had an immaterial balance-sheet investment," a spokesperson for Galaxy told CoinDesk.
 "Upon learning of certain actions taken by Mr. Kim in his role at Zero Edge, we, along with other investors, reported his conduct to the authorities."
-Galaxy's spokesperson declined to specify the size of its investment into Zero Edge.
+Galaxy's spokesperson declined to specify the size of the firm's investment in Zero Edge.

 Kim said he also reported himself to the U.S. Securities and Exchange Commission's public tip line.